Tuesday, July 25, 2023

 Red arrow, our walk.
 Yellow arrow, the Court of Miracles.

-The name comes from beggars dropping their crutches and bandages on entering, being miraculously cured (since nothing was wrong with them):
+The name comes from beggars dropping crutches and bandages on entering, being miraculously cured (since nothing was wrong with them in the first place):

 They had a king, an hierarchy, an initiation, taxes and a language.*